3ship/glitch/README.md

 [Reflex-Curses](https://github.com/Foldex/reflex-curses) is a TUI/CLI wrapper around streamlink, allowing for easy launching of twitch.tv streams from your terminal.

 This fork is only for testing purposes and not actively maintained.
-It uses GNOME apps like `totem` and `gnome-terminal` by default, apart from some other minor changes like "improved" weechat support.
+It uses GNOME apps like `totem` and `gnome-terminal` by default, apart from some other minor changes like WASD keybindings.
+Weechat is turned into a bare-bones read-only chat, but can open multiple instances.

 <a id="depend"></a>